PeeperLab/Rtoolbox/README.md

 ###### Example OverviewPlot

-For the example of the output of OverviewPlot, the following command was used (segment.CNA.object refers to a DNAcopy object):
+For the example of the output of OverviewPlot, the following command was used:

     OverviewPlot(DNAcopy.object, unique(DNAcopy.object$output$ID)[1:2], range.CNA = c(-1,1))